In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Strip the parsley leaves from the stems; set aside half the leaves for the salad.
 Coarsely chop the remaining leaves.

-- Pat the seafood dry with a paper towel.
-(If using skin-on salmon, remove and discard the skin.
-If using jumbo shrimp, remove and discard the tails.)
-Coarsely chop the seafood.
+- Pat the salmon dry with a paper towel.
+(If using jumbo shrimp, rinse and pat dry.)
+Finely chop the seafood.

-To the bowl with the egg white, add the chopped onion, chopped parsley, flaxseed meal, and mustard, season generously with salt and pepper, and stir until blended.
+To the bowl with the egg white, add the chopped onion, chopped parsley, flaxseed meal, and mustard.
+Season generously with salt and pepper and stir until blended.
 Add the seafood and stir until just combined.
-Cover and refrigerate, about 10 minutes, until ready to cook (see Chef’s Tip).
+Cover and refrigerate for about 10 minutes before shaping and cooking the seafood cakes.
+While the mixture is chilling, prepare the salad.

 Make the celery-radish salad